togajs/tunic/README.md

 # Tunic

 The stupid doc-block parser.
-Generates an abstract syntax tree based on a customizable regular-expression grammar.
+Generates a [Toga](http://togajs.github.io) abstract syntax tree based on a customizable regular-expression grammar.
 Defaults to C-style comment blocks, so it supports JavaScript, PHP, C++, and even CSS right out of the box.

 Tags are parsed greedily.
 If it looks like a tag, it's a tag.
 What you do with them is completely up to you.
 Render something human-readable, perhaps?